Overview

 - ROAS = Rs 150 ÷ Rs 150 = 1.0

-A ROAS of 1.0 means you are spending exactly as much on ads as the revenue they generate — well below any reasonable break-even threshold.
-To reach a 2.5 ROAS at the same CPC and order value, you would need a conversion rate of 7.5%.
-Alternatively, reducing CPC to Rs 60 while maintaining a 3% conversion rate achieves the same 2.5 ROAS.
+A ROAS of 1.0 means you're spending exactly as much on ads as the revenue they generate, well below any reasonable break-even threshold.
+Reaching a 2.5 ROAS at the same CPC and order value would need a conversion rate of 7.5%.
+Alternatively, cutting CPC to Rs 60 while holding a 3% conversion rate achieves the same 2.5 ROAS.

-Use the CPC Calculator to model how changes in bid, quality score, and conversion rate interact to hit a target ROAS.
+The CPC Calculator models how changes in bid, quality score, and conversion rate interact to hit a target ROAS.

 ROAS vs ROI

-These two metrics are frequently confused.
-They measure different things:
+These two metrics get confused often, but they measure different things:

 | ROAS | ROI | |